History of Mars observation: Orbital models

-In the 5th century CE, the Indian astronomical text Surya Siddhanta estimated the angular size of Mars as 2 arc-minutes (1/30 of a degree) and its distance to Earth as 10,433,000 km (1,296,600 yojana, where one yojana is equivalent to eight km in the Surya Siddhanta).
-From this the diameter of Mars is deduced to be 6,070 km (754.4 yojana), which has an error within 11% of the currently accepted value of 6,788 km.
-However, this estimate was based upon an inaccurate guess of the planet's angular size.
-The result may have been influenced by the work of Ptolemy, who listed a value of 1.57 arc-minutes.
-Both estimates are significantly larger than the value later obtained by telescope.

 In 1543, Nicolaus Copernicus published a heliocentric model in his work De revolutionibus orbium coelestium.
 This approach placed the Earth in an orbit around the Sun between the circular orbits of Venus and Mars.
 His model successfully explained why the planets Mars, Jupiter and Saturn were on the opposite side of the sky from the Sun whenever they were in the middle of their retrograde motions.
 Copernicus was able to sort the planets into their correct heliocentric order based solely on the period of their orbits about the Sun.
 His theory gradually gained acceptance among European astronomers, particularly after the publication of the Prutenic Tables by the German astronomer Erasmus Reinhold in 1551, which were computed using the Copernican model.

 On October 13, 1590, the German astronomer Michael Maestlin observed an occultation of Mars by Venus.
 One of his students, Johannes Kepler, quickly became an adherent to the Copernican system.
 After the completion of his education, Kepler became an assistant to the Danish nobleman and astronomer, Tycho Brahe.
 With access granted to Tycho's detailed observations of Mars, Kepler was set to work mathematically assembling a replacement to the Prutenic Tables.
 After repeatedly failing to fit the motion of Mars into a circular orbit as required under Copernicanism, he succeeded in matching Tycho's observations by assuming the orbit was an ellipse and the Sun was located at one of the foci.
 His model became the basis for Kepler's laws of planetary motion, which were published in his multi-volume work Epitome Astronomiae Copernicanae (Epitome of Copernican Astronomy) between 1615 and 1621.